audreymhoughton/audreymhoughton/README.md

 I'm a software engineer with a strong foundation in Python, Linux systems, and internal tooling.
 I enjoy building tools that make engineering workflows smoother, infrastructure more reliable, and cross-team collaboration easier.
 My recent work has focused on supporting data center operations, improving developer experience, and solving real-world problems through thoughtful automation and clean, maintainable code.

 ## 🔍 I’m currently open to work
-I’m actively seeking new opportunities in software engineering — particularly in roles focused on internal tools, platform engineering, or infrastructure-aware development.
+I’m actively seeking new remote opportunities in software engineering — particularly in roles focused on internal tools, platform engineering, or infrastructure-aware development.
 I'm excited to contribute to teams that value thoughtful engineering, collaboration across disciplines, and systems that just work.

 If you're hiring or know of a team that could benefit from a Python-savvy developer with systems experience and a passion for improving internal tools, I'd love to connect!